Embedding the $n$-Qubit Projective Clifford Group into a Symmetric Group: Introduction

 A completed presentation of $\cC_n$ is recorded in Appendix \ref{sec:appendix}.
 We consolidate the common gates among these generators.
 Here, the notation $[\cdot]:{\rm Cliff}_n\to \cC_n $ denotes the quotient that defines $\cC_n$:

 Our goal is to study the structure and representation theory of $\mathcal{C}_n$.
-This is inconvenient; for example, constructing $\mathcal{C}_n$ on a computer using the original definition, which involves a quotient.
-However, there are several ways to describe $g\in\cC_n$ directly.
-For instance, it can be represented as a $2n\times (2n+1)$ table over $\mathbb Z_2$ \cite{DD,AG,Van}, allowing for efficient calculations.
-The idea is to update only the necessary information when performing the conjugacy action of Clifford operators.
-It also has applications in quantum error correction.
-Alternatively, it can be depicted as a quantum circuit in a normal form \cite{Sel}, which will introduced in the Section \ref{sec:nf}.
+This is inconvenient; for example, constructing $\mathcal{C}_n$ on a computer using the original definition involves working with a quotient.
+However, there are several equivalent descriptions of $\mathcal{C}_n$.
+For example, its elements can be represented by binary tableaux over $\mathbb Z_2$ \cite{DD,AG,Van}.
+Alternatively, it can be depicted as a quantum circuit in a normal form \cite{Sel}, which will be introduced in the Section \ref{sec:nf}.
 This format provides a presentation for $\mathcal{C}_n$, which is included in Appendix \ref{sec:appendix}.
 In this paper, we show that elements of $\mathcal{C}_n$ can be represented as permutations within the conjugacy class of $s_1$ in $\cC_n$. \begin{theorem*} Let $V$ be the conjugacy class of $s_1$ in $\cC_n$ and let $\sigma_g$ denote the permutation induced by the conjugate action of $g \in \cC_n$ on $V$.
-Then the map $\cC_n \to {\rm Sym}_{V}: g \mapsto \sigma_g$ is a faithful homomorphism.
+Then the map $\cC_n \to {\rm Sym}_{|V|}: g \mapsto \sigma_g$ is a faithful homomorphism.
 Moreover, the size of $V$ is equal to $2(4^n - 1)$. \end{theorem*} Note that there is no effect of phase in the conjugacy action of ${\rm Cliff}_n$.
 Additionally, observe that ${\rm Trace}(\omega^k S_1) = {\rm Trace}(U S_1 U^{-1})={\rm Trace}(S_1)$ for any $U \in {\rm Cliff}_n$ only holds when $k \equiv 0$ (mod $8$).
 Thus, the size of the conjugacy class of $S_1$ in ${\rm Cliff}_n$ is the same as the size of the conjugacy class of $s_1$ in $\cC_n$.
 It suffices to describe the corresponding permutations of the generators $H_i, S_i, CZ_{i \to i+1}$ of ${\rm Cliff}_n$ acting on the conjugacy class of $S_1$ in ${\rm Cliff}_n$.
 Using this process to construct $\cC_n$ involves only matrix multiplication and does not require taking a quotient.
-This result allows us to study $\cC_n$ for small $n$ more easily, for example, by using GAP4 \cite{GAP}. \begin{remark} It is worth mentioning here that our product in $\cC_n$ is written from left to right, consistent with the order of both the permutations in GAP4 and the quantum circuits.
+This result allows us to study $\cC_n$ and its character table for $n \leq 6$ more easily, for example, by using GAP4 \cite{GAP}. \begin{remark} It is worth mentioning here that our product in $\cC_n$ is written from left to right, consistent with the order of both the permutations in GAP4 and the quantum circuits.
 In contrast, this order is the opposite of that used in matrix multiplication within ${\rm Cliff}_n$. \end{remark}